stephvk130/2025-MAMA-Prediction/README.md

 where the popularity data, youtube subscribers & view statistics, google trend data and Circle Chart data would be used.

 We are interested in:
-- Does the award winners reflect the predictions we obtain from Spotify, Youtube data and Google trend?
+- Does the award winners reflect the predictions we obtain from Spotify, Youtube, Google trend and Circle Chart?
 - What is the performance of top groups this year (2025)?

 This repository contains: